sghpjuikit/player/README.md

 # Copyright

 You are free to use the application or make your own builds of the project for personal use.

-The project is to adopt MIT licence in the future, but for now remains personal.
+Before publicizing anything related to this project or publicly sharing builds please contact me.
-Before publicizing anything related to this project or publicly sharing builds contact me.
+Everything else is as defined by [GPLv3](LICENSE), though the application might adopt MIT in the future.